Welcome, Guard and Reserve Members!

 Transitioning to KU

 - KU awards some college credit for military courses.
 Visit the KU credit transfer page and look for the “military service credit” section for more details.
-To get credit for military courses, order a copy of your military transcripts from the JST system.
-(Air Force – get yours from the CCAF).
+To get credit for military courses, if you list that you have a military affiliation on your new student application, KU will order a copy of your military transcripts from the JST system for you.
+(Air Force – you will need to request your CCAF).

 - Visit KU CredTran to see how JST/CCAF courses have historically transferred, as well as any other college coursework.
 For JST, select the state, "District of Columbia."
 For CCAF, select "Alabama."